 Your IRS Tax Return Transcript should arrive in 5 to 10 days of request.

-2013 Form 1040 is no longer acceptable documentation for financial aid purposes.
-If you send your 1040, it will be shredded.
+2014 IRS Form1040 is no longer acceptable documentation for financial aid purposes.
+If you send your Form 1040, it will be shredded.
 We can accept only tax return transcripts from the IRS.

 We encourage you to call us at (800) 381-6156 if you have questions about any of these matters.

-Please watch this quick tutorial on how to use the IRS data retrieval on your Free Application for Federal Student Aid:
+Please watch this quick tutorial on how to file your Free Application for Federal Student Aid: